mph-/lcapy/doc/tutorial.rst

    >>> zeros(H)
    {-5: 1, 4: 1}

-Mcircuit can also handle rational functions with a delay.
+Lcapy can also handle rational functions with a delay.

 Inverse Laplace transforms
 ==========================

-Mcircuit can perform inverse Laplace transforms.
+Lcapy can perform inverse Laplace transforms.
 Here's an example for a strictly proper rational function:

-   >>> from mcircuit import *
+   >>> from lcapy import *
    >>> s = sExpr.s
    >>> H = 5 * (s - 4) / (s**2 + 5 * s + 6)
    >>> pprint(partfrac(H))